M-Faried/pipelines/README.md

 minus10Step := pipelines.NewStep("minus10", 1, minus10)
 ```

 Another version of the NewStep constructor called NewStepWithErrorHandler is available to enable users submit an error handler for the step in case they happen.
+When is reported by the step process, both the step label and the error sent to the error handler and the item caused the problem is dropped.

 ```go
 // Error handler signature